-- selecting and then consistently applying suitable accounting policies, - making reasonable and prudent judgments and estimates. - acting in accordance with the applicable accounting standards, including the disclosure and explanation of all materially significant deviations in unconsolidated financial statements - preparing the unconsolidated financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue its business.
+- selecting and then consistently applying suitable accounting policies in accordance with the applicable standards of financial reporting, - · making reasonable and prudent judgments and estimates. - acting in accordance with the applicable accounting standards, with disclosure and explanation of all materially significant deviations in unconsolidated financial statements; and - preparing the financial statements on the going concern basis unless it is inappropriate to presume so.